nspcc-dev/neofs-spec/06-blockchain/03-container.md

 ### container contract

-Container contract is a contract deployed in NeoFS side chain\.
+Container contract is a contract deployed in NeoFS sidechain\.

 Container contract stores and manages containers\, extended ACLs and container size estimations\.
-Contract does not perform sanity or signature checks of the containers or extended ACLs\, it is done by Alphabet nodes of the Inner Ring\.
+Contract does not perform sanity or signature checks of containers or extended ACLs\, it is done by Alphabet nodes of the Inner Ring\.
 Alphabet nodes approve it by invoking the same Put or SetEACL methods with the same arguments\.

 #### Contract notifications

 containerPut notification\.
-This notification is produced when user wants to create new container\.
-Alphabet nodes of the Inner Ring catch notification and validate container data\, signature and token if it is present\.
+This notification is produced when a user wants to create a new container\.
+Alphabet nodes of the Inner Ring catch the notification and validate container data\, signature and token if present\.

 ```
 containerPut: